Vector Space

 Hint: Evaluate the putative equality at j\in I.

-Linear Operator
+Linear Transformation

-A vector space homomorphism is a linear operator.
-A linear operator between vector spaces is a function {T\colon V\to W} that preserves the scalar multiplication and vector addition: T(ax) = aTx and {T(x + y) = Tx + Ty}, {a\in\boldsymbol{{{R}}}}, {x,y\in V}.
+A linear transformation between vector spaces is a function {T\colon V\to W} that preserves the scalar multiplication and vector addition: T(ax) = aTx and {T(x + y) = Tx + Ty}, {a\in\boldsymbol{{{R}}}}, {x,y\in V}.
 The collection of all linear operators from V to W is denoted \mathcal{L}(V,W).

 Exercise.
 Show if T\colon V\to W is a function with {T(ax + y) = aTx + y}, {a\in\boldsymbol{{{R}}}}, {x,y\in V} then T is a linear operator.